 - Augmentation-Mastopexy Before-and-After Photos

 Breast implants are available in a wide range of types, shapes, sizes and surface textures.
 At the Arizona Center for Aesthetic Plastic Surgery, Dr. Turkeltaub offers a variety of silicone and saline options including the highly cohesive gel (gummy bear) implants.
-Individualizing the particular implants to meet an individual’s desires while taking into account their anatomy and tissue characteristics can increase the prospects of realizing beautiful, voluptuous breasts that one can be very happy with.
+Individualizing the particular implants to meet your desires while taking into account your anatomy and tissue characteristics can increase the prospects of realizing beautiful, voluptuous breasts that you can be very happy with.